foodsAvoid standard versions

 Real-Life Scenario

-Is Malt Vinegar Gluten-Free with a real label in hand
+Is Malt Vinegar Gluten Free?
+Label Rules + Safe Checks with a real label in hand

 At this food decision, A fish-and-chips shop offers malt vinegar.
-The decision comes from malt and prep around squeeze bottles, dressing ladles, condiment jars, dipping bowls, and marinade containers, not from memory of another package or meal.
+The answer comes from malt vinegar and Shared condiment bottles, ramekins, sauce brushes, dressing ladles, and pub-table bottles can add uncertainty even when a substitute vinegar is available, not from memory of another package or meal.

 Skip it and ask for another vinegar.
-Confirm malt and prep around squeeze bottles, dressing ladles, condiment jars, dipping bowls, and marinade containers before treating that answer as usable for this food decision.
+Confirm malt vinegar and Shared condiment bottles, ramekins, sauce brushes, dressing ladles, and pub-table bottles can add uncertainty even when a substitute vinegar is available before treating that answer as usable for this food decision.

 Check